 Ordinarily, we embed the source image, photo.jpg, into a web page, assuming the photo is inside the equal listing because of the HTML web page.

-You may — and you have to — cross in addition to this canonical form of image definition by including an alternative textual content (alt) that describes if image cannot be loaded the alt render on browser:
+You may — and you have to — cross in addition to this canonical form of image definition with the aid of including an alternative textual content (alt) that describes if the image cannot be loaded on the alt render on browser: